nikkibudeanu/NutriQuizz/README.md

 * The ability to get feedback on your nutrition knowledge.
 * The ability to access a step by step "how to play" instruction.
 * The ability to access social media accounts clicking on the footer icons.
+* The ability to scroll up the page by clicking on a scroll-to-top button.
+* The ability to turn on/off background music.